-- d.
-Mandatory Attendance Day Violation: certain days are required for attendance to meet educational goals.
-Missing any day designated as a mandatory attendance day is prohibited. - 2.
-Academic Coaching - a.
+- a.
 Beginning a service without a Learning Leader consultation: Future Professionals are required to complete a consultation with a Learning Leader before starting a service on a service guest or other future professional. - b.
 Failure to timely complete assignments: Each student is required to complete their assigned worksheets with set deadlines. - c.
 Failure to properly attend Theory Hours and Tests: Future Professionals are required to timely complete all state required theory tests and maintain satisfactory attendance at theory class. - d.
-Failure to complete practical and academic assignments. - 3.
-Parking Violation: Future Professionals must park in the area designated for Future Professionals to park. - 4.
+Failure to complete practical and academic assignments. - 6.
+Parking Violation: Future Professionals must park in the area designated for Future Professionals to park. - 7.
 This is a smoke-free campus.
-All smoking on campus is prohibited, including in the parking lot. - 5.
-Violation of the School's Internet and Social Networking Policy: Use of school technology for non-educational purpose is prohibited. - 6.
-Violation of this Future Professional Advisory Policy or School Standards at a school-sponsored event, externship, off-campus event, and/or fieldtrip. - 7.
+All smoking on campus is prohibited, including in the parking lot. - 8.
+Violation of the School's Internet and Social Networking Policy: Use of school technology for non-educational purpose is prohibited. - 9.
+Violation of this Future Professional Advisory Policy or School Standards at a school-sponsored event, externship, off-campus event, and/or fieldtrip. - 10.
 Disruptive Behavior is defined as any behavior that a reasonable instructor believes substantially interferes with the teaching or learning process, whether in a classroom or other learning environment (such as an online platform, clinic classroom, field experience, in an office, or other setting whether it is an on-campus or off-campus location) and continues after an instructor or other school employee's request to cease.
 Examples of disruptive behavior include, but are not limited to: - a.
 Verbal abuse of or threatening the instructor or other students; - b.
 Damaging classroom furniture or property; - c.
 Damaging the property of another Future Professional or Instructor; - d.
 Creating excessive noise; - e.
 Refusal to comply with instructor direction; - f.
 Persistently speaking without being recognized or called upon; - g.
 Refusing to be seated; - h.
 Unauthorized use of cell phones, laptops or other relevant technology; and - i.
 Disrupting the class by repeatedly leaving and entering the room without authorization.